My developer workflow using WSL, tmux, and VSCode

 Terminal

 Windows Terminal is a non-negotiable for me.
 I have not found a better terminal emulator for Windows.
-It has tabs, great customizability, and it's pretty powerful.

 Recently, I have been exploring Warp Terminal.
-You have to run it through WSL (currently: no Windows build), which isn't as nice as running it natively.
-It's a great terminal emulator and has a lot of features that makes the experience more powerful and enjoyable.
-I could point to individual features, but what makes Warp great is how all features combined makes it feel.
-It's just good.
+You have to run it through WSL (currently: no Windows build), which isn’t as nice as running it natively.

 I use a Nerd Font called Caskaydia Cove Mono in the terminal.
-I switch between the Campbell and One Half Dark themes.

 Shell

-I use Z Shell, aka. zsh.
+I use Z Shell, aka. zsh

 Managing zsh can get kind of trivial, so like Oh My Zsh has been essential to my workflow.
-It makes configuration and plugin management easy.

 Prompt

 I was a huge fan of Powerlevel10k for Zsh, but moved to Starship because it has a clean and minimal default look.
-Starship is very easy to set up and provides a nice developer experience in my opinion.

 CLI tools